What to submit

 The trial number must be clearly indicated in the abstract and methods section of the manuscript.
 Trials with retrospective registration or with registration in a database that is not publicly accessible cannot be considered.

-To enable proper assessment of the work by our editorial team and referees, we request that a copy of the approved study protocol, including the statistical analysis plan, be included with the initial submission.
+To enable proper assessment of the work by our editorial team and referees, we request that a copy of the approved study protocol, including the statistical analysis plan, is provided with the submitted manuscript.
 Sensitive content can be redacted.
 If the original protocol is in a language other than English, a translation should be provided.
+The translation should include at the minimum, details on the design of the study, including intended number of patients, inclusion/exclusion criteria, prespecified primary/secondary outcomes, start and completion date.
 Any deviations from the plan indicated in the trial registry or study protocol must be justified.

 Interim analyses should be pre-specified in the study protocol.
 Preliminary analyses of ongoing clinical trials that have not been pre-specified must be justified and are considered on a case-by-case basis.
+The editors may require evidence that the data safety monitoring board has agreed to the release of the data for publication.
 Unplanned post-hoc or exploratory analyses should be clearly indicated as such in the abstract and manuscript text.

 - Case reports or case series – if performed in the setting of a clinical trial evaluating effectiveness in a single patient, a CONSORT extension for N-of-1 trials must be provided; if treatment is provided outside a clinical trial (e.g., as compassionate use, or experimental observational study), authors must provide a statement that the research protocol was approved by IRB and ethics committees and participants gave written informed consent, according to CARE guidelines and in compliance with the Declaration of Helsinki principles.